loganthomas/turkey-bowl/README.md

 > a nice distraction from the amount of calories I consume at the dinner table.

 > A few things to note:
-> - The code is written in python (3.5) and uses the urlib.request and bs4 libraries.
+> - The code is written in python (3.5) and uses `pandas.read_html` for web scrapping
 > - There is a pseudo-draft section that I used to personally check the code.
-The player scores are grabbed from ESPN and columns are manipulated in order to return desired plater stats.
+The player scores are grabbed from ESPN and columns are manipulated in order to return desired player stats.